 General Accounting ACCT-101 3 hours

 This introductory course in accounting includes the basic structure of accounting through the accounting cycle, merchandise transactions, inventory systems, special journals and subsidiary ledgers.
+A practice set is used in this course.

 Accounting I ACCT-102 3 hours